bikedataproject/identity-api/README.md

 # identity-api

-A service to manager user accounts.
+A service to manage BikeDataProject user accounts and the accounts they have linked.